Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Results and Analysis

-For zero-shot SVC, we include five baselines: three models pre-trained only on speech data (FACodec~\cite{naturalspeech3}, Vevo~\cite{vevo}, and CosyVoice 2~\cite{cosyvoice2}), and two models pre-trained on both speech and singing voice data (NeuCoSVC 2~\cite{neucosvc} and SeedVC~\cite{seedvc}).
-Notably, for Vevo and CosyVoice 2, we utilize their flow-matching (FM) models.
-Similarly, we include \vevo{}'s FM model as a baseline (denoted as \vevo{}-FM).
-The results in Table~\ref{tab:expt-svc} reveal two key findings: (1) Comparing \vevo{}-FM with the existing baselines, \vevo{}-FM demonstrates superior timbre-disentanglement (higher SIM for both English and Chinese), validating its effectiveness for timbre control.
+(1) Comparing \vevo{}-FM with the existing baselines, \vevo{}-FM demonstrates superior timbre-disentanglement (higher SIM for both English and Chinese), validating its effectiveness for timbre control.
 Additionally, it exhibits strong melody modeling capability (high Melody-MOS), attributable to the explicit modeling of chromagram features in our content-style tokenizer.
 However, due to the lower frame rate of content-style tokens (12.5 Hz), \vevo{}-FM shows slightly lower intelligibility compared to Vevo-FM (50 Hz), CosyVoice2-FM (25 Hz), and SeedVC (using continuous features).

 (2) Comparing \vevo{}-FM and \vevo{}, there are two interesting observations: \textit{a)} \vevo{} shows significant improvements in intelligibility, which we attribute to both the explicit use of text input and intelligibility alignment during post-training. \textit{b)} Although \vevo{}'s Melody-MOS is lower than \vevo{}-FM's, its absolute value still exceeds 2, indicating its ability to ``roughly follow the melody contour''.
 This trade-off benefits style-converted SVC\footnote{For style-converted SVC, we aim for the generated singing voice to follow the source's \textit{coarse-grained melody contour} while imitating \textit{fine-grained expression details} (such as \textit{vibrato}) from the \textit{reference}~\cite{vevo,svcc2025}.}: specifically, \vevo{} achieves better style imitation performance (higher Style-CMOS), leading to improved speaker similarity (higher SIM).
 Similar characteristics are also observed in style-converted VC tasks~\cite{vevo}.

+\textbf{Zero-Shot Accent and Emotion Conversion}\quad Table~\ref{tab:expt-accent-emotion-conversion} demonstrates \vevo{}'s performance on zero-shot accent and emotion conversion tasks.
+We benchmarked against Vevo~\cite{vevo} and adopted their evaluation sets and two style conversion metrics: Accent-SIM (computed using a pre-trained accent classifier\footnote{\url{https://huggingface.co/Jzuluaga/accent-id-commonaccent_ecapa}}) and Emotion-SIM (calculated via a pre-trained emotion classifier\footnote{\url{https://github.com/ddlBoJack/emotion2vec}}) to assess style conversion performance.
+The results indicate that \vevo{} achieves comparable style similarity scores to Vevo while exhibiting superior performance in both intelligibility and speaker similarity metrics.